ontio/documentation/pro-website-docs/docs-en/ddxf/get_started.md

 removed /ip6/2a03:b0c0:0:1010::23:1001/tcp/4001/ipfs/QmSoLer265NRgSp2LA3dPaeykiS1J6DifTC88f5uVQKNAd
 ```

-**Tips**: With an empty list, we can restore the default bootstrap list by `--default` option.
+**Tips**: With an empty list, we can restore the default bootstrap list with the `--default` option.

 ```shell
 ipfs bootstrap add --default
 ```

-To be extra cautious, You can also set the `LIBP2P_FORCE_PNET` environment variable to 1 to force the usage of private networks.
+To be extra cautious, you can also set the `LIBP2P_FORCE_PNET` environment variable to 1 to force the usage of private networks.
 If no private network is configured, the daemon will fail to start.

 ```shell
 user@ubuntu:~$ export LIBP2P_FORCE_PNET=1